-Accessibility guidelines
+- Accessibility guidelines

-> - There was a total access of 20% coming from Mobile devices, making it more than clear the need of a Responsive design for the Online Banking
+- There was a total access of 20% coming from Mobile devices, making it more than clear the need of a Responsive design for the Online Banking

-> Our team adopted a blended Agile/Lean UX framework.
-The team consisted of Product Owners, Business Analysts, Web Developers and UX Designer.
+Our team adopted a blended Agile/Lean framework.
+The team consisted of Product Owners, Business Analysts, Web Developers, UX Lead and UI Designer.
 We started by co-creating a set of hypotheses with design examples which were tested with key customer segments for appetite.

-> Working alongside with two Business Analysts, I also took part of the ideation phase.
 We began this sizeable project by taking screenshots of the entire online banking and created user flows.
 This helped us to identify the pain points and how we would approach the redesign.

-> Digital Design Guidelines
+Digital Design Guidelines

-> Santander also runs several projects across different designers and agencies.
-It became evident that a level of consistency was required to promote a seamless experience within the Online Banking.
+Santander also runs several projects across different designers and agencies.
+It became evident that a level of consistency was required to promote a seamless experience within Online Banking.
 Before starting the Design phase, I worked on the new Digital Design Guideline, defining accessible colours, Typography, font size, grids, and components.

-> The key output was an extensive design guideline document.
+The key output was an extensive design guideline document.
 This document detailed every interaction and design element; foundations of the logo, colour, and grid, individual components of navigation, input fields, and calls to actions.
 Resulting in a complete guideline document that will provide direction to internal and external design agencies.

-> The scope of the first delivery was to provide extensible enhancements to My accounts section, addressing multi-device solutions and touch optimisation.
+The scope of the first delivery was to provide extensible enhancements to My accounts section, addressing multi-device solutions and touch optimization.
 These were to minimize the impact on customer relationships.

-> Based on two rounds of qualitative research, five enhancements were decided upon:
+Based on two rounds of qualitative research, five enhancements were decided upon: